- 150g plain flour

 3. Add a fresh gloss of butter or oil to the pan, just enough to coat it.
 Dollop 1-2 tbsp batter to the pan for each pancake, depending on how big you want them.
 You should be able to cook 2-3 pancakes at a time.
 Cook for 2-3 mins till the top of the pancakes starts to look set and lots of bubbles have formed.

 4. Flip the pancakes over with a spatula or palette knife.
 Cook for another 2-3 mins till golden brown and set underneath.
 Pop on a plate.
 Repeat till the batter is used up, adding more butter or oil to the pan as you need it.
 You can keep the pancakes warm in a low oven as you cook them.
 Serve with your favourite pancake toppings, such as butter, honey and a squeeze of lemon juice.

 5. Fun With Flour

-You can pretty much use any kind of flour in these pancakes: buckwheat, gluten-free, wholemeal, spelt, rye… whatever you prefer.
-If you use a wholegrain flour, lower the amount to 125g.
+You can use almost any kind of flour in these pancakes: buckwheat, gluten-free, wholemeal, spelt, rye… whatever you prefer.
+But if you use a wholegrain flour, lower the amount to 125g.